 Syryna is the alien dictator of the the extra dimensional world, Elykaar.
 An attack from a rebel faction, propelled her flying fortress across the dimensional plane, to Earth.
 Breaching the dimensional barrier between Earth and Elykaar caused a disruption in the space-time continuum, resulting in the slowed time phenomena.
 As both the Flash and Superman were traveling at super-speed at the exact moment of the breach, they were unaffected.
 Syryna tricked the two heroes into fighting, so that she could siphon off enough of their super-speed energy to power the flying fortress back through the barrier.
 With her ruse revealed, she has now decided to steal their super-speed energy directly, with the added intent of keeping them onboard her ship, forever, as living batteries.
 Observing the flashing gem on Syryna's headdress, Superman realizes that the manacles holding him, and the Flash, are illusory.
 The two heroes step free of their chains, only to face a horde of Minaars, also illusions.
 The Flash quickly susses out which is the real Minaar.
 After Superman disarms Minaar, the Flash beats the alien into unconsciousness.
 Superman and the Flash complete the journey to Elykarr, and turn Syryna over to her people.
 Upon returning to Earth, however, they find that the slow motion time phenomena is still in effect.
 The two heroes rendezvous back at Wonderland, where they realize that the mere presence of Klaanu, who had accidentally been left behind, is maintaining the time distortion.
 With Klaanu returned to Elykarr, Superman and the Flash return to Earth in time to save Olsen and Webb.

-This issue also features a three year anniversary, double page spread, of Superman and his DC Comics Presents guest stars, illustrated by George Perez.
-Inexplicably, Perez forgot to include Aquaman and the Red Tornado, in the pin-up.
+- "From the First 36 Issues...
+DC Comics Presents Superman and His Co-Stars!" penciled and inked by George Perez.
+Inexplicably, George Perez forgot to include Aquaman and the Red Tornado in the pin-up.